torvalds/linux/Documentation/i2c/gpio-fault-injection.rst

 By reading this file, you get the current state of SCL.
 By writing, you can change its state to either force it low or to release it again.
-So, by using "echo 0 > scl" you force SCL low and thus, no communication will be possible because the bus master under test will not be able to clock.
+So, by using "echo 0 > scl" you force SCL low and thus, anal communication will be possible because the bus master under test will analt be able to clock.
 It should detect the condition of SCL being unresponsive and report an error to the upper layers.